lg-labs/blank-service/docs/app/docs/container-module.md

 For more details, read more about [Hexagonal Architecture(Spanish)][1].

 Dependencies:
->   _Lg5 try to simplify for use menus dependencies but the power same._ 👌
+>   _Lg5 tries to simplify dependencies but the power is the same._ 👌

 ```xml title="container-module(pom.xml)" linenums="1" hl_lines="3 8"
 <dependency>